dogeared/dogeared.github.io/_posts/2018-02-03-omnicharge-ftw.md

 ## Power Nerds, Unite!

+I am accumulating quite a bit of USB-C powered devices.
+The most recent is a Nintendo Switch.
+While I have not yet tried to use the omni 20 with it, I am sure it will work like a champ when I want it to.

 Do you nerd out over power backup solutions too?
 I'd love to hear your experiences in the comments section below.